What is website hosting?

 • E-commerce stores that experience traffic spikes during sales or holidays

-Cloud hosting vs. traditional web hosting
+Cloud hosting versus traditional web hosting (shared, VPS, dedicated)

 Feature